cplAloysius/Auto-Record-Twitch-Streams/README.md

 Saving the output stream file onto a cloud storage service means not having to `scp` each file from the Rpi to my computer to watch the recording, which could take hours due to the size of the files.

 This [Medium article](https://medium.com/@artur.klauser/mounting-google-drive-on-raspberry-pi-dd15193d8138) by [Artur Klauser](https://github.com/ArturKlauser) covers how to mount Google Drive (or most other cloud storage services) onto your Rpi on startup.
-Once this is done, the recorded stream will be saved onto your Google Drive and can be streamed directly from Google Drive, or downloaded for offline viewing.
+Once this is done, your Google Drive will be like any other directory and the script can write the recorded stream onto your Google Drive.
+You can be stream directly from Google Drive on another device, or download the recording for offline viewing.